maelle/simplymaelle/content/post/2020-04-20-css-snippet.md

 Clearly, my custom shortcode could do with... styling, which is sort of ironic, but this is left as an exercise to the reader.

 # The compromise: own your code, link to Codepen

+A page of Codepen docs caught my attention: ["Prefill Embeds "](https://blog.codepen.io/documentation/prefill-embeds/) _CodePen Prefill Embeds allow you to enhance code that you are already displaying on your own website and transform it into an interactive environment._

+Using them make you rely on Codepen, of course, but you can therefore use all of Codepen fixings (even preprocessing!).

+I created another shortcode for that, expecting the same output as before, i.e. only html, CSS and JS, but you could probably build on it to include more options such as, well, preprocessing libraries.

 [^css]: Yes that's why this website could be prettier, but it has at least has a good colour!